IngwiePhoenix/IceTea_old2/README.md

 A target has to define the following options:

 * `input`: The input to the rule, always an array.
+Use stuff like `pfs.glob` to pick many files at once.

 These are optional settings that can be given: